-Today, 100GbE is emerging as the optimal choice for the core network connectivity, for both intra- and inter-data centre applications, due to optical component and OEM ‘system level’ prices that have fallen below the 40GbE benchmark, which has been considered and deployed as the “next step up” from 10GbE.
+Today, 100GbE is emerging as the optimal choice for the core network connectivity, for both intra- and inter-data center applications, due to optical component and OEM ‘system level’ prices that have fallen below the 40GbE benchmark, which has been considered and deployed as the “next step up” from 10GbE.

 “Our research finds that the upgrade cycle from a 40G to 100G core is in full effect, but the solutions for 25Gbps access are still in the early adoption stage,” says Sameh Boujelbene, Dell Oro Group senior director.